Tuesday, June 29, 2010

 DB: No, no. I like the Ugandan singer Weazer.
 This music is not the same.

-(This took about ten minutes to establish that we were talking about two different Weezers/Weazers and was quite hilarious)
+(This took about ten minutes to establish that we were talking about two different Weezers/Weazers)

 Who do you think will win the World Cup?